supreme/Dashboard/README.md

 # Dashboard
 A WPI dashboard that scrapes various school resources and presents them in a single place.
 The only developer was myself, Stephen Andrews.

+Overall the dashboard turned out pretty good.
+This was a considerably large project for a single person so I'm happy with the current state.
+Most of the code is documented well.

+Features -
++ ES6!!!!
++ SASS styling
++ Handlebars templating
++ 2 web scrapers
++ Easy to extend design

+Known 'bugs' -
++ Performance on mobile devices needs improvement.
+Most of the site responds to resizing browsers well, but when viewing on phones the navbar appears wrong.
+Ideally I would like to have a separate stylesheet entirely for mobile devices but I simply did not have enough time to do this.
++ The scraper written in JavaScript will work fine if you visit the endpoint for it, but the Python one will not when deployed.
+This script would normally be run on as a cron job but I didn't have enough time to look into it for heroku.
++ Didn't finish adding the links to the search but they are configured in mappings.json

+## Getting started
+Pre-reqs
++ knex
++ sqlite3

+1. `npm install --save`
+1. `knex init`
+1. `knex migrate:latest`
+1. `cd app`
+1. `node server.js`

 ## Routes
  + `/` - Main dashboard view